Ensono/amido.github.io/docs/linting/eslint.md

 :::info

-Linting tools in Stacks for CI/CD are setup and configured by the [@ensono-stacks/workspace:init](https://stacks.amido.com/docs/nx/workspace/ensono-stacks-workspace#ensono-stacksworkspaceinit) and [@ensono-stacks/workspace:init-deployment](https://stacks.amido.com/docs/nx/workspace/ensono-stacks-workspace#ensono-stacksworkspaceinit-deployment) generators.
+Linting tools in Stacks are setup and configured by the [@ensono-stacks/workspace:init](https://stacks.amido.com/docs/nx/workspace/ensono-stacks-workspace#ensono-stacksworkspaceinit) generator.
+Linting in CI/CD is configured by the [@ensono-stacks/workspace:init-deployment](https://stacks.amido.com/docs/nx/workspace/ensono-stacks-workspace#ensono-stacksworkspaceinit-deployment) generator.

 :::